Hospital Stop Smoking Service

 The service provides stop smoking support and advice to help people quit smoking.

-The service provides weekly face to face support for the first 4 weeks of the quit programme, and then on a fortnightly basis, up to a period of 12 weeks.
+The community stop smoking service provides weekly face to face support for the first 4 weeks of the quit programme, and then on a fortnightly basis, up to a period of 12 weeks.
 Vouchers for the supply of stop smoking medications will be issued by the advisor as appropriate and they can be taken to a local pharmacy to obtain the recommended products.
 Each week the advisor will take a carbon monoxide reading to see how well the person is doing in their attempts to quit smoking.

-The Yorkshire Smokefree website provides an on-line quitting programme, videos of stop smoking medications, people’s experiences of giving up smoking and useful tips and suggestions.
+The Yorkshire Smokefree website also provides an on-line quitting programme, videos of stop smoking medications, people’s experiences of giving up smoking and useful tips and suggestions.